 It’s important to note that, while your Affirmative Action Plan is an annual event, your Affirmative Action Program should be a continuous effort.
 This need for a year-round focus on affirmative action is driven chiefly by the need for accurate workforce data.

-For contractors with multiple locations, tracking and maintaining accurate employee data can be cumbersome without a software solution designed specifically to support your workforce compliance team.
+Tracking and maintaining accurate employee data can be cumbersome without a software solution designed specifically to support your workforce compliance team, especially for contractors with multiple locations.
 Even small and mid-sized contractors can benefit from investing in Affirmative Action planning software—through time savings for your compliance team and significant mitigation of risk.

 2. Good Faith Efforts